 The much-maligned cubicle came of age as companies sought to maximize their office space.
 Now, the cubicle is all but dead, giving way to the open concept spaces that are popular today.
 However, while open offices can be a problem in their own right, the real issue facing the modern office is a lack of activity among employees.

 With productivity as the goal, offices should first aim to encourage movement.
 In an eight-hour day, it's recommended that employees sit for only about two hours.
 The combination of sit-stand desks and easily portable laptops, tablets, and phones makes it easy to stand up and move.
-Even small changes can result in major productivity boosts.
-A 2016 study of call center employees found that those with stand-capable workspaces were 46 percent more productive than their peers with traditional desks.

 By equipping employees with technology that enables them to work where they need to, companies empower employees to become more productive.
 When they're not tied to their desks, employees can choose solitude when they need to focus or common areas when they want to collaborate on the fly with peers.